Wavesonics/hammer-editor/DEVELOPMENT.md

 	scope.launch {
         // Scope uses the default dispatcher, so make sure to switch contexts when necessary withContext(mainDispatcher) {
-			// Make sure you reduce all of your state variables on the main thread }
+			// Make sure you update all of your state variables on the main thread }
 	}
 ```